syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/GettingStarted.md

 Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#sfnumerictextbox) section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.

-Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in Windows Forms application.
+Refer to [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in a Windows Forms application.

 ## Adding SfNumericTextBox control via designer

-The following steps describe how to create a **SfNumericTextBox** control via the designer:
+The following steps describe how to create a **SfNumericTextBox** control via designer:

-1) Create a new Windows Forms Application in Visual Studio.
+1. Create a new Windows Forms application in Visual Studio.

-2) The [SfNumericTextBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox.html) control can be added to an application by dragging it from the toolbox to design view.
+2. Add the [SfNumericTextBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfNumericTextBox.html) control to an application by dragging it from the toolbox to design view.
 The following dependent assemblies will be added automatically:

 * Syncfusion.Core.WinForms
 * Syncfusion.SfInput.WinForms